 Author – Likhitha Krishnan

-Showered with constant unpleasant visits by pests in our garden, my vexed mother resorted to Google to figure out a way to avert them.
-Having surrendered to nature’s novel ways, she set on to become an inspirational icon for me starting our journey with natural pest control.
-Borrowing her insights I penned down the following methods that ensure that pests do not invade your greens.
+Pestered with constant unpleasant visits by pests in our garden, my vexed mother resorted to Google to figure out a way to avert them.
+Having surrendered to nature’s novel ways, she set on to become an inspirational icon for me by finding some natural pest control methods.
+Borrowing from her insights, I have jotted down the following methods that ensure that pests do not invade your greens.

-The ideal way to keep the pests in check is to avoid them from entering the home.
+The ideal way to keep the pests in check is to avoid them from entering your home.
 Food, water, contamination and garbage are the baits for most insects and pests.
-Your first step towards natural pest control is to locate their common entry points and cover them.
+Your first step towards a natural pest control method is to locate their common entry points and cover them.
 Pest control companies such as Crazylegs San Francisco utilize a concept called ‘Integrated Pest Management’, which is a common-sense approach that combines prevention with traditional applications of effective pesticides.

-Here is a list of natural pest control methods you can use at your home.
+List of natural pest control methods at home

-- Majority of ants have natural distaste for cucumber.
+- Most ants have a natural distaste for cucumber.
 Set these at entry points.
 Lemon juice, tea bags and coffee powder can also bring out the same result.

 - Keep a night lamp or LED light switched on for two to three nights to disturb routine activities.